StaffanLinne/RiR-Draw-Toolbar/README.md

 ## 10_Rev_Off Axis_Wall

 **Intent:**
-To visualize and select walls of axis
+To visualize and select walls with off axis direction

 **Input:**
 An active viewport with visible gridlines